Tim-Nosco/z3_lessons/08/writeup.md

 ### Conclusion

 `angr` made the _Malicious AES Wall_ much easier than manually reversing the math done during key expansion.
 It solved _GCD_ quickly once I started past the `atoi` and `strlen` calls.
+I'm not sure I could have ever solved the program synthesis wall by myself. `angr` failed solving the wall by itself.
 Overall, the combination of manual analysis and automated analysis was more effective than either alone.